Superlinear Hall angle and carrier mobility from non-Boltzmann magnetotransport in the spatially disordered Yukawa-Sachdev-Ye-Kitaev model on a square lattice: Carrier mobility

 To assess the origin of the apparent experimental difference of scattering rates for the longitudinal and Hall channels \cite{Chien-1991,Anderson-1991,Anderson-1991theory,Ayres-2021,Grissonnanche-2021}, we also compute the carrier mobility.
 Two definitions of carrier mobility are frequently utilized \cite{Morpurgo-2025}: the first is connected to fermion density and longitudinal conductivity,

 The definitions (\ref{eq:mu_defs}) are equivalent in the semiclassical regime at low density $n$, where $R_H(T)\equiv 1/(\left|e\right| n)$ \cite{Morpurgo-2025}.
-Away from this regime, even for noninteracting fermions on the square lattice we have $R_H(T)\neq 1/(\left|e\right| n)$ -- see App.\@ \ref{App:analysis_magneto} -- and fermionic interactions further renormalize the Hall coefficient, in particular increasing $g'$ the zero-temperature Hall coefficient increases in magnitude; see Fig.\@ \ref{fig:mb_mu_square_T_varg_fixedn}(f).
-Therefore, it is not guaranteed that Eqs.\@ (\ref{eq:mu_H}) and (\ref{eq:mu_n}) have the same qualitative evolution with temperature.
+Away from this regime, even for noninteracting fermions on the square lattice we have $R_H(T)\neq 1/(\left|e\right| n)$ -- see App\@. \ref{App:analysis_magneto} -- and fermionic interactions further renormalize the Hall coefficient: in particular, increasing $g'$ the zero-temperature Hall coefficient increases in magnitude; see Fig\@. \ref{fig:mb_mu_square_T_varg_fixedn}(f).
+Therefore, it is not guaranteed that Eqs\@. (\ref{eq:mu_H}) and (\ref{eq:mu_n}) have the same qualitative evolution with temperature.
+In particular, the experimental determination of the mobility often relies on the definition (\ref{eq:mu_H}), where the Hall coefficient $R_H(T)=1/[n^\ast(T) e]$ is taken as an estimation of carrier density.
+By definition, this would imply that the effective carrier density $n^\ast(T)$ is temperature-dependent.